elbeno/testinator/README.md

 After `SKIP` or `ABORT` it doesn't matter what is returned.

-## Regions
+## Branches

-Instead of exposing fixtures or setup/teardown functionality, Testinator uses the idea of Regions.
-Regions are subsections of tests that will be executed on successive runs of the test.
+Instead of exposing fixtures or setup/teardown functionality, Testinator uses the idea of Branches.
+Branches are subsections of tests that will be executed on successive runs of the test.
 This allows fixtures to be replaced with more natural scoping.
-Regions are introduced with the `DEF_REGION` macro and their name may be retrieved with `REGION_NAME`.
+Branches are introduced with the `BRANCH` macro and their name may be retrieved with `BRANCH_NAME`.
 For example:

 ```cpp
 DEF_TEST(TestName, SuiteName)